- Hardware :

 7.17.0 or more.

-When installing the Eclipse Temurin/AdoptOpenJDK build on Windows, the option
+Up to version 23.02 of the SDK Distribution, when installing the Eclipse Temurin/AdoptOpenJDK build on Windows, the option

 JavaSoft (Oracle) registry keys must be enabled: